 What makes a covered patio a marvelous addition to your backyard landscape?
 These handy structures offer a shady space to escape from the steamy Florida sun while relaxing alone, entertaining friends or grilling up a tasty meal.
 With so many different patio covers to choose from, it’s easy to find a style and size that’s perfect for your patio and enhance your backyard.

-When it comes to providing shade, aluminum awnings are patio and porch covers that get the job done.
-Both highly efficient and relatively inexpensive, these durable awnings shield you and your space from the elements, extending the amount of time when your patio is a comfortable refuge.
+When it comes to providing shade, aluminum awnings are porch and patio covers that get the job done.
+Structall Snap-N-Lock Insulated Panels are highly efficient and relatively inexpensive.
+These durable awnings shield you and your space from the elements, extending the amount of time when your patio is a comfortable refuge.
 Aluminum awnings last for years and require little in the way of maintenance.
 As a side bonus, homeowners don’t have to waste time worrying about issues with burning or insect damage.
 A custom-built aluminum awning can be designed to shelter practically any size space, and the clean, attractive appearance of this type of patio roof is sure to enhance a home’s curb appeal.

 Alumawood Pergolas From Structall